Case Study #02 ~$1,000,000 in Project Exposure Recovered Through Commercial Control in 30 Days

 Decisions were being made without reliable data.
 Rework was being absorbed rather than identified and challenged.
 Overtime was accumulating without being tied back to recoverable cost.
 The client relationship was deteriorating as schedule slippage went undercommunicated.

-Commercial control of both projects was taken simultaneously.
-Cost tracking and reporting were tightened to surface overruns in real time rather than retrospectively.
-Delivery priorities were re-aligned across both workstreams to reduce rework and recover schedule performance.
+I took commercial control of both projects simultaneously.
+I tightened cost tracking and reporting to surface overruns in real time rather than retrospectively, and re-aligned delivery priorities across both workstreams to reduce rework and recover schedule performance.

-The client was brought into a clearer reporting cadence — turning a deteriorating relationship into a managed one.
+I brought the client into a clearer reporting cadence, turning a deteriorating relationship into a managed one.

 The Results